F Flusso/Isenberg Faucets: Best In-Depth Independent Review

-Isenberg Faucets Review & Rating Updated: February 20, 2024 Best Value Logo Our panel of consumers and industry professionals has recognized Isenberg faucets as a Best Value in lucury faucets made or assembled in Asia.
+Flusso Faucets (Formerly Isenberg Faucets) Review & Rating Updated: June 5, 2025 Best Value Logo Our panel of consumers and industry professionals has recognized Flusso faucets as a Best Value in luxury faucets made or assembled in Asia.
 Read the Best Faucet Value Report for more information.

 Summary